Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 - Use regular bug reporting in server links
 - Transportation
+	- Elytra doesn't work
+		- "The air is too think for regular elytra"
 	- Walk faster on paths
+	- Portals
 	- Horses
 		- Deposit of 1 titan shard is required
 		- No elytra